Reykjavik in June: 16 Best Things to Do Under the Midnight Sun

 Guide to Iceland is the most trusted travel platform in Iceland, helping millions of visitors each year.
 All our content is written and reviewed by local experts who are deeply familiar with Iceland.
 You can count on us for accurate, up-to-date, and trustworthy travel advice.

-This means that from Reykjavik, you can effortlessly take day trips to Iceland’s most iconic sights while enjoying the energy and convenience of a city.
-With nearly 24 hours of daylight, you can ride an ATV through a mountain at midnight, hop on a family-friendly puffin boat tour in the afternoon, and still have plenty of time to enjoy Reykjavik’s best dining spots.
+With 24 hours of daylight, you can ride an ATV through a mountain at midnight, hop on a family-friendly puffin boat tour in the afternoon, and still have plenty of time to enjoy Reykjavik’s best dining spots.

-This guide highlights the best things to do in Reykjavik in June, from must-see landmarks to hidden local gems and seasonal adventures.
+This guide highlights the top activities in Reykjavik in June.
 With practical tips and clear recommendations, it helps you plan your days efficiently and experience the city at its brightest.

-Reykjavik in June: What You Need To Know
+June in Reykjavik: What You Need To Know

-Before you dive into your itinerary, here’s everything you need to know to plan your days efficiently, avoid common pitfalls, and make the most of your June visit to Reykjavik.
+Before you dive into your itinerary, here’s everything you need to know to plan your days efficiently, avoid common pitfalls, and maximize your June experience in Reykjavik and across Iceland.

 • Iceland experiences nearly 24 hours of daylight in June.
 Constant daylight can be disorienting, so bring a sleep mask or look for Reykjavik accommodations with blackout curtains to keep your sleep schedule on track.